 There are many different types of milia which are unique because they can often occur in infants, although the cause is unknown.
 In children and adults, milia are often caused by damage to the skin or cases where the skin’s ability to naturally exfoliate is compromised.
 This can include blistering injuries like burns or sunburn.
 Certain skincare procedures can also facilitate milia, as well as using certain steroid products in the long-term.

 Dr Ness always make me feel that she is focused on my needs and issues, providing knowledgeable recommendations or treatments.

 In many cases, milia will clear up on their own over the course of a few months.
 However, there are effective treatments available if they become bothersome or irritating.
 During a treatment session with Dr. Ness, a tiny needle and special extractor can be used to remove the contents of the milia and allow the skin to heal over.
 It’s recommended to avoid trying to squeeze or extract milia on your own, since this can cause scarring or irritation.

 After treatment with Dr. Ness, the skin usually heals quickly.
 To prevent milia in the long-term, it’s important to make sure that your at-home care includes effective exfoliation.
 This can help to remove dead skin cells that can become built-up and cause milia to occur.
 Additionally, you should protect your skin from damage from burns or sun exposure, which can support their formation.
 During a consultation with Dr. Ness, we can recommend our best in-house products to help keep your skin clear and smooth.

 Milia can be extremely frustrating to get rid of, especially if it feels like you’ve tried everything.
 Enlisting the help of your dermatologist is your next step, so contact our Fargo office to schedule a consultation with Dr. Ness.
-We invite you to call or fill out our online form.
+We invite you to call or book online today.